facg3/MixTeenApp/README.md

 simple form to contact with us and take a feedback from them and we join our app with social media [facebook](https://www.facebook.com/MixTeen-161684127804201/) [tweeter](https://twitter.com/mixteen2018) [google+](https://plus.google.com/u/0/107981716703962803784)

 #### About

-* We are MixTeen Team  🚺 🚹 🚺
+ about  MixTeen Team  Developer 🚺 🚹 🚺

 [Marwa](https://github.com/MarwaBj)